broadinstitute/genus/docs/source/index.rst

-Welcome to CellSegmenter's documentation!
+Welcome to GENUS's documentation!
 =========================================

-*CellSegmenter* is a software package for eliminating technical artifacts from high-throughput single-cell RNA sequencing (scRNA-seq) data.
+*GENUS* is a software package for unsupervised segmentation of modular images.
-Here is some text:

-    | print 'hello'
-    | >> hello

 For a brief survey of the package and its current capabilities, you can read the :ref:`introduction`.
 For more comprehensive instructions and quick-start tutorials, see the :ref:`getting started` section.
+For a list of the current limitations (some of which will be addressed in upcoming releases), see the :ref:`limitations` section.

 .. toctree::